 As soon as they start to brown stir in 2 cloves of garlic.
 Cook for 15 to 30 seconds, or until fragrant, being careful not to let the garlic burn!

 Step 3: Add the green beans back to the skillet and season.

 Season with lemon juice, sea salt, ground black pepper, onion powder, and another tablespoon of butter.

 Turn off the heat and cover until the butter melts, stirring occasionally.
 Serve hot.

-Serve alongside these low-carb dinners for a complete meal:
+Serve with a sugar-free balsamic reduction if you want to be extra fancy, alongside these low-carb dinners for a complete meal:

 Or this Instant Pot Broccoli would also make a great side!